 Hmm, good luck with that.
 Even I don’t read those writers, neither does anyone else I know.
 It seems we have to change our society into a uniquely intellectual one, one that coincidentally suits Simon Schama down to the ground, if we hope to integrate a huge and hostile group of erstwhile goatherds into our society.
 Who but an intellectual with no idea of what most people are like would suggest that reading Lock, Milton and Mill was the solution to the biggest problem the West currently faces?
 I have to say that my own preferred solution is just to turn all Muslim migrants away at the border.
 I think this tactic is much more likely to end well, at least for us Europeans, than attempting to turn millions of low-IQ, under-educated, highly-volatile, religiously-enthralled people into Enlightenment scholars.

 As far as I can tell Mark Steyn seems to have nothing against Islam, nor against Muslims, but thinks that Islam took a wrong turn into Salafism and Wahhabism during the last century.
 This has rendered the adherents of these strands of Islam incompatible with the western world in a way that mainstream Islam never used to be.
-This could be true, though it might also be mistaking the weakness of Islam from the Siege of Vienna to 9/11 for peacefulness.
+I suppose this could be true, though it might also be mistaking the weakness of Islam from the Siege of Vienna to shortly before 9/11 for peacefulness.
 I don’t know enough to say, nor am I interested enough to read about it.
-I just want Islam to go away so I can think about more pleasant stuff.
+I just want Islam to go away so I can think about other stuff.